mariavd/gimic/doc/quick-start.rst

 quadrature.
 This is specified with the keyword ``type=gauss``.
 The order of the Gauss quadrature is given as ``gauss_order=9``.

-Minimal example for the definition of a bond grid:
+A minimal example for the definition of a bond grid:

 ::

     Grid(bond) {                    # define grid orthogonal to a bond
-        type=gauss                  # gauss distribution of grid points for the integration bond=[1,2]                      # the two atoms
+        bond=[1,2]                  # the two atoms
         fixpoint=4                  # the third point defining the plane distance=1.32               # place grid 'distance' between atoms

-        gauss_order=9               # order for gauss quadrature
+        type=gauss                  # gauss distribution of grid points for the integration gauss_order=9               # order for gauss quadrature

         height=[-5.0, 5.0]